Kizaki

 Use migrations as the reviewed, committed history of schema changes while letting the dev loop stay fast locally.

-The schema still lives in Inspire.
+Your schema lives in Inspire.
 Migrations are the repo-tracked record of how environments catch up to that schema.
-If you keep that distinction clear, the migration system feels straightforward.
+Keep that distinction clear and the system stays straightforward.

 1. change Inspire